-The short answer is, no, you don’t.
-You don’t even need to bake the tofu when you add it to recipes like Palak Paneer.
-But the extra step takes little effort and it adds so much to the flavor of the tofu.
+You don't really need to marinate the tofu before adding it to Indian dishes.
+You don't even need to bake it.
+But the extra step takes little effort and it adds so much flavor to the bland tofu.
 When you cook Indian food, you build up the flavor in layers, and layering extra flavor into your tofu will take your recipe from good to great.

 Besides, the marinated and baked tofu makes a great snack on its own, or you can toss it into salads and wraps without any additional dressing up.
 And when you add marinated and baked tofu to a recipe like Palak Paneer, you'll automatically dial up the flavor quotient.

 For another great tofu recipe you can add to Indian dishes, check out my recipe for Air Fryer Tofu.

 I love ginger and garlic but I absolutely can't stand cilantro.
 Can I mix up the flavors in this marinade?

 Yes!
 The ingredients in my marinade are those a cook would use to make a basic marinade for meat or paneer, but you can certainly tweak things to your liking.
 If you don't love cilantro, add mint, which is a common enough herb in Indian kitchens (but not basil or rosemary or oregano or thyme because that would just be...weird.)